 - An audible beep tone repeated at regular intervals during the call.

-Currently, 12 states require the spoken consent of all parties on a phone call to deem the recording lawful.
-This is referred to as two-party consent and it’s currently enacted in the following states (exceptions noted):
+Currently, 12 states require the verbal consent of all parties on a phone call to deem the recording lawful.
+This is referred to as two-party consent, and it’s currently enacted in the following states (exceptions noted):

 - Hawaii (two-party consent is required when the recording device resides in a separate or private location)